martinmhan/blackjack-game/README.md

 3. npm start
 4. Open 'http://localhost:9001' in Chrome browser

-* MongoDB also needs to be installed
+* MongoDB should be installed